bcgov/Geospatial_Test_Module/README.md

-# Geospatial Test Module
+# GeoEnvironment Test Modules

-A test module to test the functionality of the Geospatial VDI python environment.
+Modules that will test the functionality of various Geospatial scripting environments (such as the Geospatial VDesk environments).

-The module will be able to:
+The modules will be able to:
-- Test that important python libraries are available and able to import. (geobc.py, geopandas, pandas, etc...)
+- Test the import success of key python libraries. (geobc.py, geopandas, pandas, etc...)
-- Test select functions of each library as needed, especially for functions that have failed in the past.
+- Test select functions of each library, especially specific functions that have failed in the past.
 - Etc...

-The module will be able to run on a schedule and email interested parties when there are issues within the environment.
+The modules will be able to run on a schedule and email interested parties when there are issues within an environment.